ginger benefits and side effects

 An important feature for Alzheimer's disease is neuritic plaque.
 Neuritic plaques are extracellular deposits of beta-

-cells expressing pro-inflammatory cytokines, chemokines, and neurotoxic mediators.
-Long-term activation of
+expressing pro-inflammatory cytokines, chemokines, and neurotoxic mediators.
+Long-term activation of microglial cells is

-different pro-inflammatory stimuli and reduce the expression of a wide range of inflammation-related genes in these microglial-like
+inflammatory stimuli and reduce the expression of a wide range of inflammation-related genes in these microglial-like

 cells.
-Consequently, ginger extract may be useful in delaying the onset and the progression
+Consequently, ginger extract may be useful in delaying the onset and the progression of neurodegenerative

 Ginger Side Effects, Interactions and Warnings